qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 python gradio_interface.py
 ```

-Access the Gradio Interface via the host IP/Port specified as seen below:
+Access the Gradio Interface via the host IP/Port specified and you should see a frontend like below:
 ![SampleTranscriptionService](images/SampleGradioTranscriptionUI.png)

 Sample audio transcription from file: